Skip to main content

 • paths.hemBase is the path that will require more seam allowance, or hem allowance

-When creating them, we disable rendering, effectively hiding them.
+When creating them, we hide the new paths to avoid drawing the same path multiple times.
 Then we string together our real path and our seam allowance based on them:

 paths.saBase = new Path()